 Theatercaféen is an institution in Oslo.
 Few places have such a loyal clientele and so much history in the walls.
 Built, and later refurbished, in the beautiful Art Nouveau style, the café and restaurant date back to the year 1900.
 Throughout the years, it has been a popular gathering place for the cultural as well as the economic elite, and more than 80 portraits of the café’s most loyal customers decorate the walls today.
 I recently enjoyed a lunch here with my friend, chef and cookbook author Ole Martin Alfsen, and was surprised to find that Theatercaféen’s classic open-faced sandwiches had gotten a modern facelift.

 A few years ago I would have compared Theatercaféen, which is located in Hotel Continental, to other famous hotel restaurants in Oslo like Grand Café and Hotel Bristol.
 But while Hotel Bristol has stayed pretty much the same as before, Grand Café, with new owners, had a complete and total makeover of the dining room as well as its kitchen last year.
 The changes at Theatercaféen are far from as dramatic, but nevertheless for the better.
-Executive chef Stig Drageide has raised the quality of the open-faced sandwiches to a level more similar to Renaa Matbaren in Stavanger, which in term is inspired by the well-known Danish sandwich entrepreneur Aamanns.
+Executive chef Stig Drageide has raised the quality of the open-faced sandwiches to a level more similar to modern Danish sandwiches, like those from Aamanns.